 Pros and Cons of Dental Implants

-Dental implants are now the number one recommended way to replace any number of missing teeth.
-Thanks to advances in dentistry, teeth implants look, feel and work just like natural teeth.
+Dental implants are now the number one recommended way to replace missing teeth.
+Thanks to advances in dentistry, teeth implants look, feel, and work just like natural teeth.

 - Designed to last a lifetime – Dental implant restorations are designed to last a lifetime if they are cared for properly.
 This includes dedicated daily oral hygiene habits and regular visits to your dentist.
-Traditional restorations such as removable dentures and fixed bridges will require maintenance and will need to be replaced eventually.
+Traditional restorations, such as removable dentures and fixed bridges, require maintenance and replacement.

 - Will not harm healthy teeth – Dental implant restorations do not require the use of healthy teeth to secure them.
-Dentures and bridges require the use of the surrounding teeth to hold them in place.
-Adjacent teeth will need to be grinded down to accommodate a dental bridge.
+Dentures and bridges require the surrounding teeth to hold them in place.
+Adjacent teeth will be ground down to accommodate a dental bridge.
 Partial dentures will put stress on healthy teeth to hold them in place.
 Unnecessary stress on teeth can lead to decay.

-- Preserve the jaw bone – When a tooth goes missing, the jaw bone beneath it will slowly begin to deteriorate.
-A dental implant post will replace the missing tooth root providing the necessary stimulation to avoid bone loss.
-Traditional dentures and bridges will eventually lead to bone loss is the jaw due to lack of stimulation.
+- Preserve the jaw bone – When a tooth is lost, the jaw bone beneath it slowly begins to weaken.
+A dental implant post will replace the missing tooth root to provide the necessary stimulation to avoid bone loss.
+Traditional dentures and bridges will eventually lead to bone loss in the jaw due to lack of stimulation.
 This will create a sunken-in look on your face and make you appear older than you are.

-- No eating restrictions – Since the implants are fused with the surrounding bone, they hold the dental restoration securely in place.
-You will be able to chew almost any kind of food and consume a healthy diet.
-Other restorations will come with a list of food that must be avoided including many healthy food options.
+- No eating restrictions – Since the implants are fused with the surrounding bone, they securely hold the dental restoration.
+You can chew almost any kind of food and consume a healthy diet.
+Alternative restorations come with a list of food that must be avoided, including many healthy options.

-- They will cost more – As the number one solution for missing teeth, there is a lot of time, planning, and materials that are involved.
-The cost of all this will add up to be more than most other teeth replacement options in the beginning.
+- They will cost more – As the number one solution for missing teeth, a lot of time, planning, and materials are involved.
+The cost of all this will add up to more than most other teeth replacement options initially.
 However, it is worth noting that the cost to maintain and replace other restorations may exceed the cost of dental implants over a span of many years.

-- The process is lengthy – The surgical implantation is just the first step.
-You have to wait for the implant posts to fully fuse with the surrounding bone before the permanent restoration can be placed.
+- The process is lengthy – Surgical implantation is just the first step.
+You must wait for the implant posts to fully fuse with the surrounding bone.
+Only then can the permanent restoration be placed.
 This could take anywhere from three to six months.
-Also, if you require any treatments before surgery, such as gum disease therapy, the process will take even longer.
-Other restorations will ready in less than a month.
+Also, the process will take even longer if you require any treatments before surgery, such as gum disease therapy.
+Other restorations will be ready in less than a month.

-- Surgery is necessary – The implants will need to be placed into the jaw bone.
+- Surgery is necessary – The implants must be surgically placed into the jaw bone.
 This involves a surgical procedure and may require a second minor surgery to attach the abutments.
-If you are not healthy enough to undergo surgery, then you will not qualify for teeth implants.
+If you are not healthy enough to undergo surgery, you will not qualify for teeth implants.